nnarain/nnarain.github.io/_posts/2015-12-05-Blog Comments using Github's Issue Tracker.md

 ...
 ```

-Lastly on the HTML side is the "Add Comment" form.
+Now for the "Add Comment" form.
 A simple form consisting of a textarea and a button!

 ```html